 3.2.
-Choosing the optimal characteristics of shaft material using a TOPSIS method alternatives (materials) based on their distances (Euclidean distance) from the socalled "ideal" and "anti-ideal" solutions (Hwang et al., 1981).
-The best alternative is chosen as the one that, in a combined sense, has the smallest Euclidean distance from the "ideal" and the largest from the "anti-ideal" solution.
+Choosing the optimal characteristics of shaft material using a TOPSIS method alternatives (materials) based on their distances (Euclidean distance) from the socalled "ideal" and "anti-ideal" solutions.
+The best alternative is chosen as the one that, in a combined sense, has the smallest Euclidean distance from the "ideal" and the largest from the "anti-ideal" solution. x{ij} from the initial matrix (Table 2) is performed based on the following equation: